Oulu-IMEDS/stambo/README.md

 print(stambo.to_latex(testing_result))
 ```

-The above will print a LaTeX table, which one can easily copypaste.
+The above will print a LaTeX table, which one can easily copy-paste.
 As an example, below is the rendered table, which was returned in `notebooks/Classification_example`:
 ![Table](docs/source/_static/example_table.png)

-Fore more advanced documentation see the documentation.
-By default, binary, multi-class and multi-label classification, as well as regression are supported.
+For more advanced documentation see the documentation.
+By default, binary, multi-class, and multi-label classification, as well as regression are supported.

 One can also use the library to perform a simple two-sample test.
 For example, to compare the means of two distributions:
 ```